CUBETIQ/.github/README.md

-# .github
-Our World is Our Work
+# Our World is Our Work